braun01/cs50_web_activities/README.md

 Example solution to the React activity will be posted after section in the `week5` directory.
 Code for the CSS animation activity is already available in the same directory.
 Section slides can be found [here](https://docs.google.com/presentation/d/1oCrXw_t4TP7uCuEjLe9wMPC5tXm0hg0Cm1ossaEiOrQ/edit?usp=sharing).

-#### Note about the React activity solution:
+#### A note regarding the React activity solution:
 Within the solution Django app, there are two approaches to this problem, each its own Django route.
 Functionally, they are equivalent, but the design of the approaches differ.

 `/example1` (and corresponding files `index1.html` and `script1.js`) is the approach we reviewed together in section.
-Although it works served as an initial foray into the topic, from a React design perspective, it has room for improvement.
+Although it works and served as an initial foray into the topic, from a React design perspective, it has room for improvement.

 `/example2` (and corresponding files `index2.html` and `script2.js`) is a more React idiomatic solution that uses slightly more complex React functionality than that reviewed in section or lecture, but is as a result more in-line with how React apps are designed in the wild.
 It is heavily commented to highlight differences between `example1` and `example2`.